 Utah residents can apply for a permit online or by calling any Division office.

 To apply for a 2015 sportsman's permit, you must be at least 14 years old by Dec.
 31, 2015.
 You must also be a Utah resident on Nov.
 25, 2015.
 Please see the resident definition to learn whether you qualify as a resident.

 You must apply online or by phone no later than Nov.
-18, 2014.
+18, 2015.
 There's an 11 p.m. deadline for online applications and a 5 p.m. deadline for phone applications.
 To apply, simply visit wildlife.utah.gov or call any Division office.